Rogers Communications Inc. (RCI) CEO Joe Natale on Q1 2020 Results - Earnings Call Transcript

 Okay, on both of those Vince.
 In terms of Blue Jays player salary costs, that's correct.
 The players aren't paid if there aren't games, except for a very small amount that are put in the category as immaterial.
 And so those are costs that are suspended if you will, until games are actually played.

-The second piece of your question, we did not increase our bad debt allowance in Q1, as we go through our typical processes of quarter end estimation, we didn't see -- and continue to see very limited default during net collections.
-And so we are calling out a potential risk that may arise in the second half, we think likely will arise as unemployment continues to rise and the period seems more extended than we might have originally thought.
-And so you should expect to see that likely increasing in Q2.
+The second piece of your question, we did not increase our bad debt allowance in Q1, as we go through our typical processes of quarter-end estimation, we didn't see -- and continue to see very limited default during net collections.
+And so, we are calling out a potential risk that may arise in the second half, we think likely will arise as unemployment continues to rise, and the period seems more extended than we might have originally thought.
+And so, you should expect to see that likely increasing in Q2.

 Paul Carpino